utviklerToni/hver_dag_koding/README.md

 this web app is using REST API & has CRUD functionality.

-technologies used: react.js, node.js, mongodb
+stuff i used in this project: react.js, node.js, mongodb